The Perception-Robustness Tradeoff in Deterministic Image Restoration: Additional Details of (Adversarial Attacks)

 Like in the gender adversarial attacks, we perform similar attacks to alter the outputs of GFPGAN and RRDB to produce faces of older people.
 To do so, we use the same adversarial attack procedure as described in~\cref{section:adv_attacks}, but instead of maximizing the log-probability of the class ``female'', we maximize the log-probability of the class that corresponds to the oldest age category in a facial age classification model.
 Specifically, we maximize the log-probability of the 70+ age category as predicted by the model in~\cite{nate_raw_2023} (this model was trained on the FairFace data set~\cite{karkkainenfairface}).
 Like in~\cref{section:adv_attacks}, we use here $\alpha=16/255$ and $T=100$ in the I-FGSM update rule as well.
 We use the age prediction model in~\cite{serengil2021lightface} to evaluate the both GFPGAN and RRDB, which predicts the age as a scalar.

 We present visual results of both GFPGAN and RRDB in~\cref{fig:age_attacks}.
 The input and output images we choose to present for each model correspond to the 12 attacked output images $f(y_{adv})$ with the oldest predicted age according to the evaluation model.
-GFPGAN clearly produces older face attributes in the attacked output images (\eg, wrinkles).
-It seems that RRDB attempts to produce the same effect but is unsuccessful due to its lower perceptual quality, and perhaps its lower sensitivity to adversarial attacks.
+The attacked outputs of GFPGAN contains features that may be associated with older people (e.g., wrinkles).
+It seems that RRDB attempts to produce the same effect but is unsuccessful due to its lower perceptual quality, and perhaps its lower sensitivity to such adversarial attacks.
 In~\cref{tab:quantitative_age_attacks} we confirm these results quantitatively.